How Gold is Mined

 Gold is Scarce

-Gold is relatively scarce, rarer on average than platinum.
-It is typically found in low concentration in rocks in two principal types: Lode (primary) deposits and placer (secondary) deposits.
+Gold is relatively scarce, rarer on average than any other precious metals.
+It is typically found in low concentration in rocks in two principal types: lode (primary) deposits and placer (secondary) deposits.

 Primary deposits, or lode deposits, are also known as underground veins.
 They are produced in ore alongside metallic deposits, including sulphides and pyrites.
 Minerals are pulled away over time, but finding ore with a sufficient gold yield for mining is extremely rare.

 Around 80 percent of gold in ore remains in its elemental state, due to its inert nature.
 Several processes are employed to mine, extract, and purify this gold.

 One process, amalgamation, uses mercury to dissolve gold.
 This process is highly environmentally sensitive, as it involves applying mercury to ore to dissolve the gold, distilling the amalgam, and boiling off the toxic mercury.
 As a result, an amalgamation is an expensive option for gold mining.

 Cyanidation is the most important purification process for gold mining.
 In a process called vat leaching, a sodium cyanide solution is applied to good quality ore, causing the ore to release gold into the solution.
 Lower quality ore needs heap leaching, which requires large quantities of ore being sprayed repeatedly with a sodium cyanide solution.